Encrypting from the command line: Jasypt CLI Tools

 (Please note that before using the .sh files, you might need to add execution permissions to them with something like "chmod u+x *.sh".)

-All the commands are executed with the following syntax:
+Most of these commands are executed with the following syntax:

 [command] [argument1]=[value1] [argument2]=[value2] ...